What Is A Drug or Alcohol Evaluation?

 All the information gathered in an evaluation can be used to help someone overcome their addiction.
 When trying to know about someone’s struggle, an evaluation is the best way to get exact, accurate information.
 But evaluations like these are done for a number of reasons.

-Most evaluations are for court as well as other less common reasons.
+Some evaluations are done for medical purposes.
+Other evaluations are for court as well as other less common reasons.
 Still, before addressing the “why”, it is important to understand the “how”.

 How Does It Work?

 An evaluation is normally comprised of the following parts:

 Screening: The initial stage where the person doing the procedure investigates if there is a problem.
 Since the goal is to look for a problem, the answer is usually a yes or a no.